gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 In real-world word-embedding spaces, common examples of meaningful geometric transformations are "gender" vectors and "plural" vectors.
 For instance, by adding a "female" vector to the vector "king," we obtain the vector "queen."
 By adding a "plural" vector, we obtain "kings."

+There is no such a thing as *human language* - there are many different languages, and they aren't isomorphic, because a language is the reflection of a specific culture and a specific context.